Signature Quantization in Fading CDMA With Limited Feedback: Large System Performance

 \subsection{Matched filter}

-We first consider ideal nonfading channel ($\bH_i = \bI$ for all $i$) for which the optimal signature that maximizes SINR also minimizes the interference.
+We first consider the AWGN channel without fading ($\bH_i = \bI$, for all $i$) for which the optimal signature that maximizes SINR also minimizes the interference.
 Given the RVQ codebook $\sV$, the optimal signature is given by

 where $I$ is the instantaneous interference power.
-Since $\bv_j$'s in RVQ codebook are {\em i.i.d.}, the corresponding $I(\bv_j)$'s are also {\em i.i.d.} and thus, the associated interference averaged over codebook is given by
+Since the $\bv_j$'s in the RVQ codebook are {\em i.i.d.}, the corresponding $I(\bv_j)$'s for a given $\bR_1$ are also {\em i.i.d.} and thus, the associated interference averaged over the codebook is given by

-where $G_{I | \bR_1}(\cdot)$ and $g_{I | \bR_1}(\cdot)$ are cumulative distribution function (cdf) and probability density function (pdf) for $I(\bv_j)$, respectively.
+where $G_{I | \bR_1}(\cdot)$ and $g_{I | \bR_1}(\cdot)$ are the cumulative distribution function (cdf) and probability density function (pdf) for $I(\bv_j)$, respectively.
 It is difficult to evaluate \eqref{EI} for any finite $N$, $K$, and $B$.
-It was shown that the interference power converges to a deterministic value in a large system limit in which $K$, $N$, and $B$ all tend to infinity with fixed normalized load $\K = K/N$ and normalized feedback bits $\B = B/N$ \cite{cdma05,dai09}.
-Applying theory of extreme order statistics~\cite{galambos} similar to \cite{cdma05}, the large system interference power with fading channel is given by
+However, \cite{cdma05,dai09} showed that the interference power converges to a deterministic value in a large system limit, in which $K$, $N$, and $B$ all tend to infinity with fixed normalized load $\K = K/N$ and normalized feedback bits $\B = B/N$.
+Applying the theory of extreme order statistics~\cite{galambos}, similar to \cite{cdma05}, the large system interference power with a fading channel is given by

 where the empirical eigenvalue distribution of $\bR_1$ converges almost surely to a nonrandom limit as $(N,K) \to \infty$ with fixed $K/N$.
 Rearranging \eqref{Iir} gives